yacineaaddi/JS-Strivo-App/README.md

    npm run dev
    ```

-## Technologies Used
+## 🛠️ Technologies Used

-- HTML : Structures the content of the web application.
+- 💻 HTML : Structures the content of the web application.

-- CSS: Styles the application for an appealing user interface.
+- 🎨 CSS: Styles the application for an appealing user interface.

-- JavaScript : Implements the core functionality, including workout tracking and map interactions.
+- ⚙️ JavaScript : Implements the core functionality, including workout tracking and map interactions.

-- Leaflet.js : A JavaScript library for interactive maps, used to display workout routes.
+- 🌿 Leaflet.js : A JavaScript library for interactive maps, used to display workout routes.

-## Folder Structure
+## 📁 Folder Structure

 ```
-project-name/
+STRIVO/
-├── src/
+├── favicon/
-│   ├── components/
+├── index.html
-│   ├── pages/
+├── LICENSE
-│   ├── assets/
+├── logo.png
-│   └── App.js
-├── public/
+├── script.js
-├── package.json
+├── style.css
 └── README.md
 ```

-## Contributing
+## 🤝 Contributing

 Contributions are always welcome!
 Feel free to submit a Pull Request.

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## 📬 Contact

 My Email - [yacineaaddi@gmail.com](yacineaaddi@gmail.com)